-In my case, I would have to argue that brothers are the best!
+In my case, I would have to argue that having a brother is the best thing!
 One day, I’ll experience what it’s like to have a sister join my family -God willing- but for now I will continue to appreciate and enjoy the sibling relationship I’ve been blessed with: a brother and sister relationship.

 |Nathan and I in sunny Madrid, España and in front of the Alfonso XII monument in Retiro.|